DEFRA/defra-wdio-core/README.md

 it has a/an {string} element with text {string} *
 ```

-When writing your own Step Definitions, or Specs in Mocha, you can access an instance of the `Core` class from the Core by requiring it:
+When writing your own Step Definitions, or Specs in Mocha, you can access an instance of the `Core` class, from the Core, by requiring it:

 ```js
 const { core } = require('defra-wdio-core')